 - Asking to cover a Part D drug that is not on the plan's List of Covered Drugs.
 Ask for an exception.
-Section 6.2 - Asking to waive a restriction on the plan's coverage for a drug (such as limits on the amount of the drug you can get).
+Section 6.2 - Asking to waive a restriction on the plan's coverage for a drug (such as limits on the amount of the drug you can get, prior authorization, or the requirement to try another drug first).
 Ask for an exception.
 Section 6.2 - Asking to pay a lower cost-sharing amount for a covered drug on a higher cost-sharing tier.
 Ask for an exception.
 Section 6.2 - Asking to get pre-approval for a drug.
 Ask for a coverage decision.
+Section 6.4

-Section 6.4 - Pay for a prescription drug you already bought.
+Pay for a prescription drug you already bought.
 Ask us to pay you back.
 Section 6.4